Injured in a Crash with an 18-Wheeler or Big Rig in Texas?

 Turn to a Team That's Recovered Billions of Dollars

-At Aldous \ Walker LLP, our Dallas truck accident attorneys have fought for hundreds of clients since we first opened our doors.
+At Aldous \ Walker LLP, our Dallas truck accident lawyers have fought for hundreds of clients since we first opened our doors.
 While many law firms are content to accept a settlement, we pride ourselves on being ready and willing to take your personal injury case in front of a jury in order to maximize your compensation.
-Through our tireless efforts, we have secured more than $1 billion in verdicts and settlements.

 The Devastating Impact of Truck Accidents in the U.S.